Building a Home? Don’t Forget to Think Insurance

 Build smart, save money.
 At American Family, we reward smart habits.
 And equipping your home with certain safety devices could qualify you for a discount!
 Smoke/fire alarms, water detection systems, Ring™ Video Doorbell, burglar alarm, etc. — build smart today, save money later.

 Keep a home inventory from the get go.
 You’re starting fresh — what better time to begin your home inventory?
-Our DreamVault app can help you keep a record of the things that matter most and help you bounce back quickly should the unthinkable ever happen.
+Take a look at our simple steps to creating a home inventory that'll help you keep a record of the things that matter most and help you bounce back quickly should the unthinkable ever happen.

 Evaluate your needs, update your policy.
 The end of the building process is near!
 Now you know more about your new home and the unique protection you might need.
 Your American Family agent is happy to help you reevaluate your policy and get you the customized coverages you deserve.